-5.1.
-This section sets out the process for determining the regulated person's overall financial liability as a result of the contravention or failure.
+- 5.1.
+This section sets out the process for determining the regulated person's overall financial liability as a result of the contravention or failure. - 5.2.
+Where consumers or other market participants have suffered loss, damage, inconvenience or other adverse consequences as a result of the contravention or failure, the Authority will normally aim to impose a financial penalty and/or ensure that consumers and/or other

-12 For example, regulated suppliers are required to self-report under Standard Licence Condition 5A of the Electricity and Gas Supply Licences.
+&lt;sup>12 For example, regulated suppliers are required to self-report under Standard Licence Condition 5A of the Electricity and Gas Supply Licences.
 Therefore, self-reporting will not be considered as an aggravating or mitigating factor in the Authority's consideration of penal element in respect of a contravention or failure by a regulated supplier.
 In the event that a supplier should fail to self-report, the Authority may, instead, decide to investigate and impose a penalty or make a consumer redress order in respect of that conduct.

-- 5.2.
-Where consumers or other market participants have suffered loss, damage, inconvenience or other adverse consequences as a result of the contravention or failure, the Authority will normally aim to impose a financial penalty and/or ensure that consumers and/or other market participants receive appropriate redress.
-Further, the Authority will seek to deprive a regulated person of all the financial benefit derived from the contravention or failure where it is proportionate, reasonable and practicable to quantify it. - 5.3.
-The Authority will seek to impose a financial penalty and/or make a consumer redress order that: - Ensures that the regulated person does not benefit financially from the contravention or failure; - reflects the seriousness of the contravention or failure; and - deters future misconduct by the regulated person under investigation and other industry participants. - 5.4.
-The total amount payable by a regulated person will normally be calculated in accordance with the following five step process.
+market participants receive appropriate redress.
+Further, the Authority will seek to deprive a regulated person of all the financial benefit derived from the contravention or failure where it is proportionate, reasonable and practicable to quantify it.

+- 5.3.
+The Authority will seek to impose a financial penalty and/or make a consumer redress order that: - ensures that the regulated person does not benefit financially from the contravention or failure; - reflects the seriousness of the contravention or failure; and - deters future misconduct by the regulated person under investigation and other industry participants. - 5.4.
+The total amount payable by a regulated person will normally be calculated in accordance with the following six step process.